Validate API Management policies with PSRule

 We’ll create the following custom rules:

-1. The inbound section should always start with a base policy to ensure that critical logic, such as security checks, is applied first.
-This rule should apply to all scopes except for the global scope and policy fragments.
+policy to ensure that critical logic, such as security checks, is applied first.
+This rule should apply to all scopes except for the global scope and policy fragments. - Files with the

-3. The subscription key header (Ocp-Apim-Subscription-Key) should be removed in the inbound section of the global policy to prevent it from being forwarded to the backend.
+) should be removed in the inbound section of the global policy to prevent it from being forwarded to the backend. - The

 Prerequisites